 Skills: Computer skills; word processing and data entry

 Physical Demands: For physical demands of position, including vision, hearing, repetitive motion and environment, please contact the HR department.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of the position without compromising client care.

-Consideration of candidates will begin ongoing position may close without notice at any time.
+Consideration of candidates will be ongoing and position may close without notice.